Foreword

 NFTS & THE BLOCKCHAIN

-Like AI art, non-fungible tokens (NFTs) invoke complicated copyright questions.
-NFTs allow creators to introduce artistic images onto the blockchain, seamlessly transferring ownership to an NFT.
-This seamless transfer of ownership also poses new challenges.
+Like AI-generated art, non-fungible tokens (NFTs) invoke complex copyright questions.
+Creators can introduce their original artistic works via NFTs onto the blockchain.
+The blockchain enables the seamless transfer of ownership of those NFTs.
 Because of the blockchain’s decentralized design, when creators transfer NFTs to others, they must also transfer a “key” to the block holding the NFT.
-Once a buyer has this key, they technically own the NFT but may not own the copyright.
+Once a buyer has this key, they technically own the NFT but may not own the copyright to the artistic work.
 An NFT creator must separately transfer the copyright ownership to a buyer to give them the rights associated with the copyright.
 As an NFT creator, it is your choice whether you want to transfer the exclusive rights that come with a registered copyright to a buyer.

 If an NFT buyer uses an image in ways that exceed their rights (for example, if they do not own the copyright), you may want to bring an infringement claim.
 Ownership “over the intellectual property of an NFT is not always clearly defined” [34].
 When an NFT is minted or sold, “a blockchain’s smart contract will automatically execute the transfer of ownership, including any rules applicable to the NFT like terms of purchase or resale opportunities” [34].
 This “often means that when an NFT is traded, a license that informs collectors about what they can and can’t do with their new asset goes along with it” [34].
 As legal scholars James Grimmelmann, Yan Ji, and Tyler Kell claim: